The other day on Twitter, Cory Foy tweeted a challenge: “Having a QA department is a sign of incompetency in your Development department. Discuss.”

 We are not the brains of the project.
 That is to say, we don’t control it.
 Our role is to provide ESP—not extra-sensory perception, but extra sensory perception.
 We’re extra eyes, ears, fingertips, noses, and taste buds for the programmers and the managers.
 We’re extensions of their senses.
 At our best, we’re like extremely sensitive and well-calibrated instruments—microscopes, telescopes, super-sensitive microphones, vernier calipers, mass spectrometers.
 Bomb-sniffing detectors.
 (The idea that we are the test instruments comes to me from Cem Kaner.)
 We help the programmers and the managers to see and hear and otherwise sense things that, in the limited time available to them, and in the mindset that they need to do their work, they might not be able to sense on their own.

 So: you want to have an influence on quality, and on the team.
-Want to know how to influence the programmers in a positive way?
+You do that by helping the people who build the product.
+Want to know how help the programmers in a positive way?

 - Tell the programmers, as James suggests in the interview, that your principal goal is to help them look good—and then start believing it.
 Your job is not to shame, or to blame, or to be evil.
 I don’t think we should even joke about it, because it isn’t funny.